Fox682/Projects/Tictactoe.md

 That's less than 7 bytes...
 That's less than the amount of space needed to store the word "Esoteric".

 And because I'm a completionist (Chris used Base-3, we need moar bases!) we can store this using Base64.
 Each character representing exactly 6 bits.
+There's lots of tools to work with Base64 so storage would be reasonably efficient.

 [Wikipedia - Base64](https://en.wikipedia.org/wiki/Base64)